 In the final decade of the third century, the whole eastern frontier was redeveloped: new roads were built, new forts constructed.
 Essentially, the old system of defense had consisted of a line of fortifications along the border, but this carried a certain risk: if an enemy broke through, as Shapur had done, he could easily proceed hundreds of kilometers into the interior.
-The new defensive structure was a network of forts (“defense in depth”) and the Syrian-Arabian sector is called Strata Diocletiana, after the emperor who created it, Diocletian (r.284-305).
+The new defensive structure was a network of forts (“defense in depth”) and the Arab sector was called Strata Diocletiana, after the emperor who created it, Diocletian (r.284-305).

 He was also responsible for the latest known civil building in Palmyra: the Diocletianic Baths.
 Leaving their fort, the soldiers only had to walk along the old colonnaded street to take a bath and relax.
 It must have been a strange place: most of the city lay abandoned, and because Nisibis was now the main trade station, there was no hope that Palmyra would ever become an important city again.